LADSoft/OrangeC/doc/adl.md

 here 'op' is used to specified the first byte of the opcode sequence, and 'mod' is the middle three bits of the address mode.
 'R' and 'W' are further attribute variables.
 A coding in an address mode associated with the 'rm' class will utilize this values to customize the output byte sequence.
 Again, these names are arbitrary, they could just as well be 'tree' and 'moss'.

 Address-related variables appear in the `Name` field of an `Operand` or `Address` entity.
-They are in two parts, the name of a variable to be used in coding, and a class to associate with the address mode.
+This field relates directly to source code, and is populated by specifics of what is parrsed.
+Such variables are in two parts, the name of a variable to be used in coding, and a class to associate with the address mode.
 The class can indicate either another address mode, or a register.

-In the above example 'rmval:rm' references a variable 'rmval' which has an address mode of 'rm'.
+In the above example 'rmval:rm' references a variable 'rmval' which has an address mode class of 'rm'.

-Bariables defined at a higher scope bleed down into whichever coding sequence is selected.
+Variables defined at a higher scope bleed down into whichever coding sequence is selected.
 For example an attribute variable can be selected in a coding attribute locally, in a coding attribute within either the opcode or operands of a class-based opcode, or a coding attribute within an address mode.

 ##### Codings

 Codings specify the bit sequence that will be generated for a given address mode.
 They often depend on coding state variables, address-related variables, and attribute variables to fill in parts of the bit sequence which change based on assembler state, opcode, or operands.

 A coding specification can be located in one of three places.
 First, within the current operand node within the selected opcode node.
-If there is no coding statement there, a coding statement might be specified within a contained class-based opcode.
-If there is no such opcode or there is no coding statement within it, a coding statement will be found in the associated address mode.
+If there is no coding statement there, a coding specification might be found within a contained class-based opcode.
+If there is no such opcode or there is no coding statement within it, a coding specification will be found in the associated address mode.

-A coding may exist in an opcode node, but for example reuse the encoding of an address mode as a sub-part of the actual encoding.
+A coding may exist in an opcode node, but then reuse the encoding of an address mode as a sub-part of the actual encoding.
+This is for the case where normal address modes are augmented in some way for some specific instructions.

 A coding attribute is a sequence of codings.
 For example: